CMS Final Rule Creates New Barriers to ACA Marketplace Coverage

 Immediate Impact: DACA Recipients Lose Coverage

-One of the most consequential changes takes effect immediately.
-CMS is amending the definition of "lawfully present" to exclude Deferred Action for Childhood Arrivals (DACA) recipients, which immediately terminates coverage for those currently enrolled.
-CMS estimates that 10,000 DACA recipients nationwide will lose Marketplace coverage as a result of this rule.
+CMS has amended the definition of "lawfully present" to exclude Deferred Action for Childhood Arrivals (DACA) recipients.
+This will immediately terminate coverage for DACA recipients currently enrolled in a Marketplace plan when the law takes effect on August 25, 2025.
+CMS estimates that 10,000 DACA recipients nationwide will lose coverage as a result of this rule.
 For more information about the impact of the new rule on DACA Recipients’ access to coverage, click here.

 Starting in August 2025, households with projected incomes at or below 150 percent of the federal poverty level (around $48,000 a year for a family of 4) will no longer have access to an ongoing special enrollment period that allowed them to enroll in coverage year-round.
-While this provision only lasts a year under the new rule, the federal budget bill signed into law on July 4th effectively eliminates this special enrollment period by requiring people who use it to pay the full cost of their health plan premium, which would almost certainly be unaffordable to a family with limited income.
-According to Pennie’s comments to the proposed rule, about 27,000 Pennsylvanians utilized this special enrollment period in 2024.
+While this provision only lasts until the end of 2026 under the new rule, the federal budget bill signed into law on July 4th effectively eliminates this special enrollment period by requiring people who use it to pay the full cost of their health plan premium, which would almost certainly be unaffordable to a family with limited income.
+According to Pennie’s comments on the proposed rule, about 27,000 Pennsylvanians utilized this special enrollment period in 2024.

-This elimination of the low-income special enrollment period means that people earning less than $22,590 annually (for a single person) who miss the shortened open enrollment window will have to wait until the following year to get coverage, potentially leaving them uninsured for months.
+This elimination of the low-income special enrollment period means that people earning less than $22,590 annually (for a single person) who miss the shortened open enrollment window will have to wait until the following year or qualify for another special enrolment period to get coverage, potentially leaving them uninsured for months.

 More Paperwork & Red Tape Create Barriers to Coverage

-The rule implements several new paperwork and enrollment requirements that will make getting coverage more difficult:
+The rule implements several new paperwork and enrollment requirements that will make getting and keeping coverage more difficult:

-- Changes to How You Must Prove Income: Enrollees will no longer be able to attest to their income and household size when that information is not verifiable using their tax returns.
-Instead, Exchanges and consumers must use other trusted sources to verify that information.
+- Changes to How You Must Prove Income: For health insurance sought between August 25, 2025 and December 31, 2026 applicants seeking premium tax credits or help with the out of pocket health costs will not be able to attest to their income and household size when the IRS does not have tax data for that person. with information from the IRS.
+Instead, Marketplaces must use other trusted sources to verify that information and may request information from the applicant.
 This creates challenges for people with irregular employment or fluctuating income, those who recently started working, or individuals experiencing changes in family composition during the year.
+Beginning in 2027, attestation will again be permitted.

-- New Tax Fling Requirements: The rule will require anyone using financial assistance (called “premium tax credits”) to file and reconcile their taxes to be eligible for further credits in the next plan year.
+- New Tax Filing Requirements: The rule will require anyone using financial assistance (called “premium tax credits”) to file and reconcile their taxes to be eligible for further credits in the next plan year.
+Previously there had been a two-year grace period to file and reconcile.
 Those who fail to do so will not get any financial help paying for insurance.
-Even if you normally don’t need to file taxes, you now must file them each year to get help paying for health insurance.
-People may be caught off guard by this rule, which will require them to file their 2025 taxes to get financial help in 2026.
-In 2027 and after, there is a two-year grace period, allowing for more time to catch up and file past taxes.

-- Shortened Open Enrollment Periods: The rule shortens the open enrollment period for the federal marketplace to Nov.
-1-Dec.
-15 starting in 2027, and limits open enrollment periods for state-based marketplaces to Nov.
-1-Dec.
-31. This eliminates the flexibility that state-based marketplaces have traditionally had to offer longer enrollment periods, potentially leaving fewer opportunities for people to sign up for coverage.
+- Shortened Open Enrollment Periods: The rule shortens the open enrollment period for all health insurance marketplaces, including Pennie, to begin no sooner than November 1 each year and end no later than December 31 each year.
+This restricts the flexibility that state-based marketplaces, like Pennsylvania’s Pennie, have traditionally had to offer longer enrollment periods, leaving fewer opportunities for people to sign up for coverage.

 Higher Costs; Fewer Services Covered

-- Health Insurance Will Cost More: Beyond enrollment barriers, the rule will increase healthcare costs for people when they buy insurance and when they see doctors or get medical care.
-In 2026, you could pay up to $10,600 out of your own pocket for individual health insurance before your insurance covers your care.
+- Health Insurance Will Cost More: Beyond enrollment barriers, the rule will increase healthcare costs for people when they buy Pennie insurance and when they see doctors or get medical care.
+This is because the rule makes changes that allow plans to require higher out-of-pocket costs (copays, deductibles), increase the maximum amount a person has to pay out of pocket for health care, that will result in people paying more of their income towards monthly premiums.
+In 2026, you could pay up to $10,600 out of your own pocket for individual health insurance.
 For family plans, you could pay up to $21,200 out of pocket.
 Compared to existing rules, this is about $1,400 more in healthcare costs for individuals and $2,800 more for families each year.
-Additionally, Your monthly insurance premium (the amount you pay each month to have coverage) will likely go up by 2% to 7%, meaning if you pay $300 per month now, you might pay $306 to $321 per month next year.

-- Restrictions on Services Covered as Essential Health Benefits: CMS has added sex-trait modification to the list of services that may not be covered as essential health benefits beginning in plan year 2026.
+- Restrictions on Services Covered as Essential Health Benefits: CMS has added gender affirming medical care to the list of services that may not be covered as essential health benefits beginning in plan year 2026.
 This removes access to medically necessary care for transgender people, though states retain some ability to mandate coverage under state law.

-The Broader Context: Enhanced Subsidies Set to Expire
+The Broader Context: Enhanced Premium Tax Credits Set to Expire

 How Can States Help Mitigate the Harm?